AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/advanced/variant-caching.md

 ## Example use cases

-+ Any service provider who is offering a different set of service offerings and corresponding pricing options based on the user’s geo location and the cache of pages with dynamic content should be managed at CDN and Dispatcher.
++ Any service provider who is offering a different set of service offerings and corresponding pricing options based on the user's geo location and the cache of pages with dynamic content should be managed at CDN and Dispatcher.

 + A retail customer has stores across the country and each store has different offers based on where they are located and the cache of pages with dynamic content should be managed at CDN and Dispatcher.